equinor/data-engineering/docs/README.md

 ## Examples

-For examples of usage se ehte following repositories:
+For examples of usage see the following repositories:

 * https://github.com/equinor/EnterprisePlantData